 I got my undergraduate degrees in psychology and philosophy from LMU University in Munich, Germany, then started a PhD in neuroscience at GSN in Munich, before transferring into the psychology PhD program at UC Berkeley, where I am working with Silvia Bunge and Anne Collins.
 I am interested in the ways we think and learn and use computational models and neurophysiological measures to answer some open questions in these fields, such as: How do we (learn to) represent the world around us?
 How do we infer regularities and how do we use these regularities when reasoning about the world?
 More fundamentally, how do we learn to infer certain regularities rather than others?
 That is, how do we learn to see some events rather than others as part of the same whole?
 I am also interested in how we learn differently at different ages, and how pubertal hormones affect brain development.
 I am studying this question with behavioral methods and computational modeling, combined with hormone analysis.
 Lastly, I am interested in the difference between habit-based and planning-based decisions, and whether practice improves decisions of each kind.
 I am using model-based and model-free reinforcement learning algorithms to study this question.

-I am the lab manager at the CCN lab and a recent graduate of Brown University.
+I am the lab manager at the CCN Lab and a recent graduate of Brown University.
 At Brown I obtained a bachelors of science in cognitive neuroscience with a focus on computational neuroscience.
 I am interested in building computational models of decision-making and other executive control processes, as well as models of neural connectivity within the frontal lobe.
 Previously, I worked under Dr. David Badre and Dr. Theresa Desrochers studying the effects of anxiety on hierarchical control processes.
-During my time at Brown University I worked with fMRI, EEG, and TMS, and am looking forward to continuing to work with EEG data.
+My current work in the CCN Lab investigates how humans create and re-use structure in complex environments.
+In the past I've worked with fMRI, EEG, and TMS, and am looking forward to continuing to work with EEG data.

 William Ryan is a Psychology Post-Baccaulaureate student at UC Berkeley, studying cognitive science and behavioral economics.
 He graduated Harvard in 2014 with a B.A. in Philosophy.
 Prior to coming to the Collins lab, he worked at TGG Group, a behavioral economics and data analysis consulting firm founded by Professors Steve Levitt and Daniel Kahneman.